jundalisay/sp/content/en/research/indian/gospel/chapter-04c.md

 How do you find the young men nowadays?
 {{< /l >}}

+{{< r a="M" >}}
-M: "They are not bad; but they don't receive any religious instructions".
+They are not bad; but they don't receive any religious instructions
+{{< /r >}}

 {{< l a="Narendra" >}}
 But from my experience I feel they are going to the dogs.
 They smoke cigarettes, indulge in frivolous talk, enjoy foppishness, play truant, and do everything of that sort.
 I have even seen them visiting questionable places.
 {{< /l >}}

+{{< r a="M" >}}
-M: "I didn't notice such things during our student days."
+I didn't notice such things during our student days.
+{{< /r >}}

 {{< l a="Narendra" >}}
 Perhaps you didn't mix with the students intimately.
 I have even seen them talking with people of immoral character.
-Perhaps they are on terms of intimacy with them."
+Perhaps they are on terms of intimacy with them.
-{{< /l >}}

-M: "It is strange indeed."

-{{< l a="Narendra" >}}
 I know that many of them form bad habits.
 It would be proper if the guardians of the boys, and the authorities, kept their eyes on these matters.
 {{< /l >}}